jcrist/jcrist.github.io-source/content/dask_learn_part_1.md

 Here we'll repeat the same fit using dask-learn.
 I've tried to match the scikit-learn interface as much as possible, although not everything is implemented.
 Here the only thing that really changes is the `GridSearchCV` import.
+We don't need the `n_jobs` keyword, as this will be parallelized across all cores by default.

     ::Python
     from dklearn.grid_search import GridSearchCV as DaskGridSearchCV